Cirrus-Minor/witchblast/readme.txt

 - MOD Cauldron + Witches only on rooms with walls
 - MOD Bats and little slime HP-
 - MOD "Elemental" monsters resistance or weakness increase
+- MOD Double and triple quick shots don't do so much damage when cumulated with damage items
 - FIX Cyclops firing in the wall when too close to the north wall
 - FIX Items can fly a long time on the walls
+- FIX Clean message queue while starting a new game

 v0.3.7
 - ADD New monsters (snakes)